epfl-dlab/aiflows/README.md

 <p>

 ## FlowVerse in a Nutshell
 The FlowVerse is a repository of Flows (powered by the 🤗 HuggingFace hub) created and shared by our community for everyone to use!
-With aiFlows, these Flows can be readily downloaded, used, extended or composed into novel, more complex Flows.
+With aiFlows, these Flows can be readily downloaded, used, extended, or composed into novel, more complex Flows.
 For the ones using ChatGPT, you could think of them as open-source GPTs(++).

 ## Why should I use aiFlows?
 AI is set to revolutionize the way we work.
 Our mission is to support AI researchers and to allow them to seamlessly share advancements with practitioners.
 This will establish a feedback loop, guiding progress toward beneficial directions while ensuring that everyone can freely access and benefit from the next-generation AI tools.